Spotted Knapweed

 Habitat and Origin

-Spotted Knapweed reproduces by seed.
-One plant can produce up to 40,000 seeds in a season, and one square meter can contain up to 140,000 seeds.
-Seeds can remain viable in the soil for upwards of 8 years, so Spotted Knapweed infestations rapidly form a significant seed bank.
+Spotted knapweed reproduces mainly by seed.
+This species can produce up to 140,000 seeds per square meter (and up to 900 seeds per individual plant), and seeds remain viable in the soil for over 8 years.
 Seeds are self-fertile, but can also be cross-pollinated by insects.

-Spotted Knapweed seeds spread in the wind and in contaminated hay, gravel or soil; they can also spread by clinging to animals and the undercarriages of vehicles.
+Most spotted knapweed seeds fall in the immediate area around the parent plant.
+For long-distance dispersal, seeds can spread by the wind and in contaminated hay, gravel or soil; seeds can also spread by clinging to animals and the undercarriages of vehicles.

 Ecological: